Marriage and Family Therapists are the difference that make a difference.

+Employment of Marriage and Family Therapists is projected to grow 23% from 2016-2026, much faster than the average for all occupations.
 Today's family therapists are employed in an array of settings, including private practice, public and private businesses, mental health agencies, schools, hospitals, medical family therapy offices, clinics, geriatrics, police departments, the court system, the Veterans Administration, prisons, health maintenance organizations (HMOs), home-based therapy, and more.
 It might interest you to know that a 2017 US News and World report Best Job ranking named Marriage and Family Therapy #4 in social service jobs.
 The job scored highest in the Work-Life Balance and Job Market categories.

 On that note, welcome to VSU's vibrant and rigorous Marriage and Family Therapy Program.
 Our goal is to teach you the art and science of change, particularly systems theory, multi-cultural competence, systemic ethics (you'll learn about this in one of your first courses) and the AAMFT Code of Ethics.
 Join us and learn what Family Therapists know how to do!